AdguardTeam/KnowledgeBase/docs/general/account/2fa.md

  ![The Change button *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/general/2fa_2.png)

-1. To enable *Two-factor authentication* a code will be sent to the email address associated with your AdGuard account.
-Enter the code and click *Enable*.
+1. A code will be sent to the email address associated with your AdGuard account.
+To enable 2FA, enter the code and click *Enable*.

  ![The verification code *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/general/2fa_3.png?)